exercism/go/exercises/error-handling/README.md

 helpful way to return error information from panic recovery.

+## Coding the solution

+Look for a stub file having the name error_handling.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.